Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 Shop for fitness products like protein etc

 ## Testing
+All the HTMl and CSS code works as expected  and as well as going through the website manually, I have tested the HTML, CSS and Django code using third party validations such as Pep8 for Django and W3C validationf for HTML and CSS.

+## Validation
+Links to validation below

+## Bugs
 ## Deploying to Heroku
 Go onto Heroku\
 Login to my account.\